County of Flanders: Etymology

 The term Flanders originally referred to the area around Bruges.
 It is first mentioned in the biography of Saint Eligius (c.
 590–660), the Vita sancti Eligii.
 The work was written before 684 but has been known only since 725.
 This work mentions only the place "in Flandris".

 A Germanic etymology for Flanders and Flemish (Dutch: Vlaanderen, Vlaams) was proposed by Maurits Gysseling in 1948, based upon an article by René Verdeyen in 1943.

 According to this proposal, the terms Flanders and Flemish are likely derived from words derived from Proto-Germanic *flaumaz, meaning stream, current, flood or eddy.
-Based on this, it is proposed that there was a proto-Germanic term *flaumdra which referred to waterlogged land.
+Based on this, it is proposed that there was a proto-Germanic term *flaumdra that referred to waterlogged land.
 According to Toorians, the strength of this proposal is that it would describe the salt marshes and mud flats of this low-lying coastal region.
-It was regularly inundated, before the development of dykes which started around 1050.
-However, a weak point of the proposal is that the Germanic wordforms which it requires are not found in any records of Dutch or its dialects.
+It was regularly inundated, before the development of dykes, which started around 1050.
+However, a weak point of the proposal is that the Germanic wordforms it requires are not found in any records of Dutch or its dialects.
 Comparison was instead based upon Old High German flewen and flouwen, and Old Norse flaumr.